 Turkey Forest Villages: Socioeconomic study of forest villagers to better understand the causes of out-migration, forest dependence and poverty

 In Turkey, forest villagers constitute a significant proportion of the country’s poor and are viewed as an important resource for managing forests.
-Similarly, forests provide the villagers with an important source of direct employment, and the supply of subsistence goods and services.
+Similarly, forests provide the villagers with an important source of direct employment and a supply of subsistence goods and services.
 Over the past 35 years, migration to urban areas has reduced the population of forest villages from 18 to 7 million—a level that forest authorities consider critically low to adequately manage upland ecosystems sustainably.

 This activity aims to inform forest policy through a survey of forest villagers on forest dependence, poverty, and migration in Turkey.
-The survey will seek to determine how forest villagers are dependent on forests, pastures, and forest services (such as non-timber forest products) for their income, subsistence and wellbeing.
+The survey will seek to determine how forest villagers are dependent on forests, pastures, and forest services (such as non-timber forest products) for their income, subsistence, and wellbeing.
 In addition, the study will investigate whether forests represent a pathway out of poverty (or not), and some of the specific determinants of migration.

-Last Updated : 05-23-2017
+Last Updated : 05-16-2018